tkerr/rpi-sdr/README.md

 ## 1. Quick Start Guide <a name="quick-start-guide"></a>
 Follow these instructions to get your station up and running.
-Note that some knowledge of Windows, Linux and Raspberry Pi is assumed.
+Note that some knowledge of Windows and Raspberry Pi is assumed.

 ### 1.1 Hardware Needed <a name="hardware-needed"></a>
 - [Raspberry Pi 3/4](https://www.raspberrypi.com/) with power supply